johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 for anti-aliased cross-platform graphics of the dynamic UI elements (e.g. the waveform and envelope displays)

-Renoise is closed source, so unfortunately we cannot inspect how they did all this, but very likely they had to come up with their own UI and graphics wrappers to maintain a single codebase for all three platforms.
+Renoise is closed source, so unfortunately I could not inspect how they did all this, but very likely they had to come up with their own UI and graphics wrappers to maintain a single codebase for all three platforms.